CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

     cd transformations
     ```

-    - Then test your setup:
+    - Then test your setup.

     <br>